Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined for 61 points -- this matchup's over/under -- just two times this year.
+- Tulsa and its opponents have combined for 61 points just two times this season.

-- Memphis and its opponents have combined to score more than 61 points in two games this season.
+- Memphis has combined with its opponents to score more than 61 points in two games this season.

-- The two teams combine to average 59.6 points per game, 1.4 less than the over/under in this contest.
+- The two teams combine to score 59.6 points per game, 1.4 less than the over/under in this contest.

-- These two squads surrender a combined 65.6 points per game, 4.6 more than this contest's over/under.
+- The 65.6 points per game these two squads have allowed their opponents to score this season are 4.6 more than the 61 total in this contest.

-- The Golden Hurricane and their opponents score an average of 57.5 points per game, 3.5 fewer than Saturday's total.
+- The average total in Golden Hurricane games this season is 57.5, 3.5 points fewer than Saturday's total of 61 .

 Tulsa Stats and Trends

-- Thus far this season Tulsa has two wins against the spread.
+- Tulsa has two wins against the spread in five games this year.

-- This season, the Golden Hurricane are winless ATS when entering a game as a favorite of 3.5 points or more.
+- The Golden Hurricane have yet to cover the spread this season when favored by 3 points or more.

-- Tulsa's games this year have gone over the total in four out of four opportunities.
+- Tulsa's games this year have hit the over on all four set point totals.

-- When Tulsa picks up more than 465 yards, the team is 1-1 against the spread and 1-1 overall.
+- Tulsa is 1-1 against the spread and 1-1 overall when the team amasses more than 465 yards.

 - The Golden Hurricane have turned the ball over six more times (9 total) than the Tigers have forced a turnover (3) this season.